 The Venezuela National Congress in Caracas (Source: Derek Rose, Wikimedia Commons)

 In 1975 Maestro Abreu gathered eleven youngsters for a rehearsal in an underground car park, and told them that they were making history.
 At the next rehearsal, there were 25 musicians; the following day, 46; the day after, 75.
-In the heady days of the Venezuelan oil boom and at a time when there were just two symphony orchestras in Venezuela that both employing largely European musicians, he managed to win government funding for his scheme from the department of health, arguing that the well-being of children at risk was at stake.
-El Sistema, formally known as the Foundation for the National Network of Youth and Children Orchestras of Venezuela, was born.
+In the heady days of the Venezuelan oil boom and at a time when there were just two symphony orchestras in Venezuela, both employing largely European musicians, he managed to win government funding for his scheme from the department of health, arguing that the well-being of children at risk was at stake.
+El Sistema, formally known as La Fundación del Estado para el Sistema Nacional de las Orquestras Juveniles e Infantiles de Venezuela (Foundation for the National Network of Youth and Children Orchestras of Venezuela), was born.

-La Fundación del Estado para el Sistema Nacional de las Orquestras Juveniles e Infantiles de Venezuela – El Sistema – was created in 1975.
 The principles of El Sistema are simple: Children as young as two are given an instrument as soon as they can hold it.
 Tuition, outings, music and, where necessary, social support are all furnished free of charge in return for the child’s agreement to play in one of El Sistema’s ensembles.

 Group lessons are given special emphasis, although individual lessons are part of the training, too.
 Children who have mastered a scale or two are delegated to teach younger children.
 Peer support is fundamental.
 It is all the vision of one man who resolved to do something to change social conditions in his country.
-The organization has 31 symphony orchestras, and between 310,000 to 370,000 children attend its music schools around the country. (source: Wikipedia)
+The organization has 31 symphony orchestras, and between 310,000 to 370,000 children attend its music schools around the country.